 Wheat Price in Pakistan Today 2023 | Gandum Rate per 40KG

-As of May 2024, the wheat price in Pakistan varies from Rs.
-3400 to Rs.
-3500 per 40 KG.
+As of June 2024, the wheat price in Pakistan varies from Rs.
+3000 to Rs.
+3200 per 40 KG.
 Wheat, a vital staple crop known as Gandum in Pakistan, holds significant importance for the country’s food security and overall economy.
 However, rising wheat prices in recent years have raised many concerns among farmers and consumers, creating hardship for both.

 This article delves into a comprehensive analysis of Wheat Prices, shedding light on the factors, trends, and prospects that shape its dynamics.